A Modular Deep Learning Pipeline for Galaxy-Scale Strong Gravitational Lens Detection and Modeling: Data Preparation

-To achieve the corresponding images of the lenses and sources in a given lensing system with $\{{R_{\rm ein}, q_l, \phi_l}\}$, we match it to Collett15 with the properties of $\{{R_{\rm ein}, q_l, \phi_l}\}$ to find the redshifts, effective radii, and apparent magnitudes in [g,r,i]-bands of lens and source galaxies separately, namely, $\{z_l, R^{\rm eff}_l, mag^{[g,r,i]}_l\}$ and $\{z_s, R^{\rm eff}_s, mag^{[g,r,i]}_s\}$.
-By extracting information from cosmoDC2, we include morphological properties of bulges and disks of the galaxies in Collett15.
-A process of cross-match between $\{z, R^{\rm eff}, mag^{[g,r,i]}\}$ of the galaxies in Collett15 and cosmoDC2 is implemented to assign properties of bulges and disks to the corresponding galaxies.
-Furthermore, the projected positions of sources in the lensing system are randomly chosen in the area where lensing magnifications are larger than $5$ on the source plane.
-Based on the matched information, we first generate strong lensing images without noise and point spread function (PSF) blurring.
+To generate the corresponding images of the lenses and sources in a given lensing system with $\{{\theta_E, q_l, \phi_l}\}$, we match them with Collett15 with the properties of $\{{\theta_E, q_l, \phi_l}\}$ to find the redshifts, effective radii, and apparent magnitudes in the [g, r, i]-bands of lens and source galaxies separately, namely $\{z_l, R^{\rm eff}_l, mag^{[g,r,i]}_l\}$ and $\{z_s, R^{\rm eff}_s, mag^{[g,r,i]}_s\}$.
+By extracting information from cosmoDC2, we include morphological properties of bulges and disks of galaxies in Collett15.
+A process of cross-matching between $\{z, R^{\rm eff}, mag^{[g,r,i]}\}$ of the galaxies in Collett15 and cosmoDC2 is implemented to assign the properties of bulges and disks to the corresponding galaxies.
+Furthermore, the projected positions of the sources in the lensing system are randomly chosen in the area where the lensing magnifications are greater than $5$ in the source plane.
+Based on the matched information, we first generate strong lensing images without noise and PSF blurring, and the pixel size of the images is $(20/512) arcsec$, about one fourth of the pixel size ($0.18 arcsec$) of the final mock.
+Where $20 arcsec$ is the size of the stamp and $512$ is the number of pixels per side of the stamp.

-Noise and PSF then are used to make the images realistic by utilizing the models of a ground-based telescope from \cite{Collett2015, Connolly2010}.
-The noise model is a mix between read noise, which is a Gaussian-like noise, and shot noise, which is a Poisson-like noise that can be calculated according to the flux in the pixelized images.
-The PSF model is also a Gaussian function with different full width at half maximum in $[g,r,i]$-bands.
+Noise and PSF modeling are used to make the images realistic using the models of a ground-based telescope from \cite{Collett2015} and \cite{Connolly2010}.
+For mimicking the noise behavior of the 10-year stacked LSST data, we design a noise model mixed between read noise, which is Gaussian-like, and shot noise, which is Poisson-like noise that can be calculated from the flux in the pixelized images.
+The PSF model is also a Gaussian function with different full width at half maximum in the $[g,r,i]$-bands, i.e., $FWHM_{[g,r,i]} = [0.811012, 0.769839, 0.754780]\,\,arcsec$.
 Examples of the mock data are shown in Fig.~\ref{Fig:Inference_deblend}.
-The non-lensing systems are generated in the same way except that the strong lensing effects have been removed by considering the deflection angles as zeros.
+The non-lensing systems are generated in the same way except that the strong lensing effects have been removed by setting the deflection angles to zero.

+The generated catalogue includes 60k GGSLs and 60k non-GGSLs.
+Of these, 54k GGSLs and 54k non-GGSLs are randomly sampled and used as training data, and the other 12k images are used as test data to quantify the generalization performance.